salbaroudi/GameUIs/readme.md

 - Assumes the following for *any and all* boards it will encounter:
     - Board has a specific **Width** and **Height**.
 It has a rectangular shape, with no gaps.
     - A board is made up of squares.
+    - There are K types of squares.
     - There are N number of players.
-    - There are M kinds of pieces (or objects).
+    - There are M kinds of game pieces (or objects).
-    - There is a mapping of pieces to players.
+    - There is some kind of mapping of pieces to players.
-    - There is a mapping of pieces to board positions.
+    - There is some kind of mapping of pieces to board positions.

 A simple /sur structure file for such requirements, is proposed below: